 Hannah Star Rogers’ research examines the intersection of science and art through a variety of mediums.
 She explores the question of how art and science work as categories to circumscribe bodies of knowledge.
-She is currently a Visiting Scholar in Science, Technology, and Innovation Studies (STIS) at the University of Edinburgh.
-More at: https://hannahstarrogersedu.wordpress.com/
+Her monograph Art, Science, and the Politics of Knowledge will be available in 2022 from MIT Press.
+She is currently a Visiting Scholar in Science, Technology, and Innovation Studies (STIS) at the University of Edinburgh and lectures at the University of Virginia’s Engineering and Society department.

 Rogers’ research uses an STS perspective to investigate works of art that are engaged with science to understand the social construction of knowledge.
 The categories of science and art serve many purposes.
 They indicate the kind of attention people, objects, and ideas want to elicit from readers and viewers.
 They serve to demarcate resources, to delineate interests, and to separate social groups.
 She is interested in how specific knowledge communities label and materially shape artistic and scientific objects in various contexts.
 People engage in rhetorical positioning through the creation of texts, making and unmaking the meanings of objects.Objects can be made to fit into the knowledge networks of science, art, or combinations of both.
 For different practitioners and audiences, what counts as art or science and their associations varies in interesting ways.
 Her work has concerned a variety of objects, and in each case analysis is deployed in situations that destabilize the categories of art and science.